-The Level 2 ski instructor qualification is next and will take more training and practice.
-Once achieved it is the tipping point in your career and will open doors to pretty much any mountain in the world!
-The Level 2 develops your ability to analyse and improve others’ skiing, and give feedback, but it is also focused on improving your skiing as well as your teaching.
+Level 2 ski instructor qualification is a big step up from Level 1.
+The exam, for example, is around 10 days long.
+This is because Level 2 qualification allows you to teach nearly anywhere in the world, and at any level.
+The Level 2 ski instructor's course develops your ability to analyse and improve others’ skiing, and give feedback, but it is also focused on improving your skiing as well as your teaching.

 How do I get the qualifications to be a ski instructor?

-The Level 1 and 2 can usually be obtained within a season.
-One of the most popular routes people take is an instructor training course.
-This involves being at a resort for 11-13 weeks with a group of like-minded people all working towards the same goal.
+The Level 1 and 2 ski instructor qualifications can usually be obtained within a season.
+One of the best ways to become a ski instructor is through an organised instructor course, because all the admin is done for you!
+This involves being at a resort for 11-13 weeks, with a group of like-minded people, all working towards the same goal.
 You'll qualify for your Level 1 first, then move on to tackle Level 2 on the same course.
-An organized ski instructor course from a company such as SnowSkool typically includes:
+An organised ski instructor course from a company such as SnowSkool typically includes:

 How do I get a job after I’ve got my qualification?

 Most mountain resorts are looking for instructors each season.
-It is all about being proactive and getting as many applications as possible.
-We recommend you start at the smaller ski hills to gain some teaching experience, build your confidence and develop your CV.
-Rookie instructors may find it harder to get more hours of work at the bigger ski hills, as the more experienced and established instructors tend to be based there.
+It's all about being proactive and getting as many applications out as possible.
+We recommend you start at the smaller ski hills/resorts to gain some teaching experience, build your confidence and develop your CV.
+Aim to approach resorts with lots of beginner slopes - these resorts naturally need more instructors.
+Rookie instructors may find it harder to get more hours of work at the most famous ski resorts, as the more experienced and established instructors tend to be based there.

-Once you’ve proved you can successfully teach for a season you can turn your gaze to the bigger and busier ski hills!
-Let’s face it, waking up and skiing everyday is way better than sitting in an office Monday-Friday 9-5.
-Any ski resort is better than no ski resort.
+Once you’ve proved you can successfully teach for a season, you can turn your gaze to the bigger and busier ski hills!
+Let’s face it, waking up and skiing every day is already better than sitting in an office Monday-Friday, 9-5... any ski resort is better than no ski resort!